Neutral and Doubly-Charged Scalars at Future Lepton Colliders: Results

 \section{Results}

-In the Left-Right Symmetric Model~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Mohapatra:1977mj,BhupalDev:2018vpr,BhupalDev:2018tox}, the triplet Higgs fields $\Delta_{\rm L}$ and $\Delta_{\rm R}$ transform as triplets under $SU(2)_L$ and $SU(2)_R$ gauge symmetries respectively.
-Both of them give rise to a doubly-charged Higgs.
+In the Left-Right Symmetric Model~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Mohapatra:1977mj,Cai:2017mow,BhupalDev:2018vpr,BhupalDev:2018tox}, the triplet Higgs fields $\Delta_{\rm L}$ and $\Delta_{\rm R}$ transform as triplets under $SU(2)_L$ and $SU(2)_R$ gauge symmetries respectively.
+Both of them give rise to a doubly charged Higgs.
 They are named as $H^{\pm\pm}_{\rm L}$ and $H^{\pm\pm}_{\rm R}$.
-Besides, the doubly-charged Higgs in the canonical type-II seesaw model~\cite{Akeroyd:2005gt,Hektor:2007uu,Chao:2008mq} is the same as $H^{\pm\pm}_{\rm L}$ and the doubly-charged scalar in the Zee–Babu neutrino mass model~\cite{Zee:1985rj,Zee:1985id,Babu:1988ki} has the same quantum numbers as $H^{\pm\pm}_{\rm R}$\footnote{I assume the $Z'$ is much heavier, then the electroweak production of the doubly-charged scalar in the Zee–Babu model is the same as $H^{\pm\pm}_{\rm R}$.}.
+Besides, the doubly charged Higgs in the canonical type-II seesaw model~\cite{Akeroyd:2005gt,Hektor:2007uu,Chao:2008mq} is the same as $H^{\pm\pm}_{\rm L}$ and the doubly charged scalar in the Zee–Babu neutrino mass model~\cite{Zee:1985rj,Zee:1985id,Babu:1988ki} has the same quantum numbers as $H^{\pm\pm}_{\rm R}$\footnote{I assume the $Z'$ is much heavier, then the electroweak production of the doubly charged scalar in the Zee–Babu model is the same as $H^{\pm\pm}_{\rm R}$.}.
 In case (c) and case (d) of this work, I consider both $H^{\pm\pm}_{\rm L}$ and $H^{\pm\pm}_{\rm R}$.
-Because they have different couplings to the $Z$ boson~\cite{Fuks:2019clu}, their sensitivities (the red, yellow, and blue solid or dashed contours in Figs.~\ref{fig:results}(c) and (d)) are a little bit different but the LHC constraints derived from the Drell–Yan pair production process (the black solid or dashed contours in Figs.~\ref{fig:results}(c) and (d)) have a sizable difference\footnote{The cross-section for the pair production of $H^{\pm\pm}_{\rm L}$ is roughly two times larger than the $H^{\pm\pm}_{\rm R}$, which makes the constraints of $H^{\pm\pm}_{\rm L}$ stronger than $H^{\pm\pm}_{\rm R}$ in Figs.~\ref{fig:results}(c) and (d)}.
+Because they have different couplings to the $Z$ boson~\cite{Fuks:2019clu}, their sensitivities (the red, yellow, and blue solid or dashed contours in Figs.~\ref{fig:results}(c) and (d)) are a little bit different but the LHC constraints derived from the Drell–Yan pair production process (the black solid or dashed contours in Figs.~\ref{fig:results}(c) and (d)) have a sizable difference\footnote{The cross section for the pair production of $H^{\pm\pm}_{\rm L}$ is roughly two times larger than the $H^{\pm\pm}_{\rm R}$~\cite{ATLAS:2022pbd}, which makes the constraints of $H^{\pm\pm}_{\rm L}$ stronger than $H^{\pm\pm}_{\rm R}$ in Figs.~\ref{fig:results}(c) and (d).}.